Lubrum/Graduating-Programs-Brazil/README.md

 This project aims to share the current state and location of Brazilian Graduating Programs in Computer Science and related areas.

 # Motivation

 The purpose is to realize an exploratory analysis of available data about Computing Programs and generate meaningful visualizations.

 The project is separated in three stages:
 - Stage one: get the data from pdf and save into a dataframe and .csv file.
 - Stage two: validate and integrate new data to generate maps with Brazilian computer graduating programs.
+[Check here to see only the maps](https://github.com/Lubrum/Graduating-Programs-Brazil/tree/master/images).
 - Stage three: using shiny to provide an interactive interface for the users.

 # Tools